 Although national and international policymakers have long concluded that indoor tanning is a top risk factor for cancer and various skin problems, some studies still argue that there are benefits to this practice.
 But are those studies misleading?

-According to data from 2015 — the latest available — about 3.5% of adults in the United States had made use of indoor tanning facilities in the past year.
+According to data from 2015 — the latest available — about

 So why do many studies still suggest that indoor tanning is safe and even beneficial?